E locrian 6 scale diatonic chords

 E locrian 6 scale — ukulele chords and intervals

-The E locrian 6 scale is a rare and dissonant mode that adds a major sixth sparkle to a dark Locrian base.
-On ukulele, its notes are E, F, G, A, Bb, C#, D. It provides a unique modal variation for experimental compositions and is used to create a sense of distorted major tonality.
-The diatonic chords of E locrian 6 are E diminished, F augmented, G minor, A major, Bb major, C# diminished, D minor.
+The harmonized E locrian 6 scale generates a rare chord family that adds a bright sixth to an otherwise dark Locrian foundation.
+The chords from E locrian 6 are E diminished, F augmented, G minor, A major, Bb major, C# diminished, D minor.
+The major sixth creates unexpected moments of light within the darkness, useful for experimental compositions that explore the boundary between consonance and dissonance.
 Commonly used in Experimental, Jazz, Avant-Garde.
 Notable players include Allan Holdsworth, Steve Coleman.
-Use over diminished and half-diminished chords in experimental contexts.
-A modal exploration tool rather than a standard jazz choice.

 The E locrian 6 scale has the following degrees: 1 ♭2 ♭3 4 ♭5 6 ♭7.